AntonioGarciaGarvi/AntonioGarciaGarvi.github.io/_portfolio/portfolio-3.md

 ---
 In e-commerce, there is a fine line between being "helpful" and being "annoying."
 Push notifications are a powerful tool to drive sales, but their indiscriminate use often leads to high uninstall rates (churn).

-In this project, I developed an **end-to-end purchase prediction system** for a Grocery e-commerce platform.
+In this project, developed during the **Zrive Applied Data Science** program, I developed an **end-to-end purchase prediction system** for a Grocery e-commerce platform.
 The goal was to shift from mass marketing campaigns to a **precision targeting strategy**, sending notifications only to users with a high probability of converting into profitable orders.

 ## 1. The Business Challenge: Profitability vs. Intrusiveness